gbif/ipt/IPTReleaseNotes23.wiki.md

 ## Viewing the IPT change log

-This version addressed a total of 74 issues: 20 Defects, 26 Enhancements, 16 Won't fix, 6 Duplicates, 2 Other, 1 Task, and 3 that were considered as Invalid.
+This version addressed a total of 37 issues: 15 Defects, 15 Enhancements, 4 Won't fix, and 3 that were considered as Tasks.
-These are detailed in the [issue tracking system](https://code.google.com/p/gbif-providertoolkit/issues/list?can=1&q=Milestone=Release2.2&sort=type)
+These are detailed in the [issue tracking system](https://github.com/gbif/ipt/issues?q=is%3Aissue+label%3AMilestone-Release2.3)

 ## When all else fails